The Borough Press | 2016

 I’m not even kidding.
 This is what she sends to a grown man with a career and a mortgage and shit.

 I felt like someone had found the texts messages I had sent to an ex-boyfriend when I was seventeen.
 I didn’t like sending them then.
 I didn’t like being reminded of it any time after that.
 Honestly, it’s just like please don’t remind me.
 We should all be growing out of this shit.
-Seriously, thank Zeus I’m married now.
+Seriously, thank the lort I’m married now.

-I couldn’t deal with reading a story where a grown-ass woman is still sending messages like that when she’s supposed to be finding a missing person and focusing on her serious, life-or-death job.
+I couldn’t even with a story where a grown-ass woman is still sending messages like that when she’s supposed to be finding a missing person and focusing on her serious, life-or-death job.

 The main character completely missed the mark and therefore the whole book suffered.
-The unimportant, superfluous personal details of everyone else, that didn’t evolve them or their storylines into anything more interesting, dragged it down even more.
+The unimportant, superfluous personal details of everyone else, that didn’t evolve their storylines or character into anything dynamic, dragged it down even more.

-The only reason I kept reading this through the endless pages of things that didn’t matter, was to find out how the mystery wrapped up.
-And this book did the one thing that I can’t stand with mystery novels: at the very end, some random detail is thrown in so that everything can be solved and tied up a perfect Martha Stewart bow, when there was no lead up to this brand new information at any other point in the book.
+The only reason I kept reading this through the endless pages of things that didn’t matter was to find out how the mystery wrapped up.
+But then this book did the one thing that I can’t stand with mystery novels: some random detail was thrown in at the end end so that everything could be tied up in a perfect Martha Stewart bow.
+But, there was no lead up to this brand new information at any other point in the book???